pmparland/selenium_sitetest/README.md

-    To use Chrome ensure that you Install Chrome Web Driver - https://code.google.com/p/selenium/wiki/ChromeDriver To use IE ensure that you install the IE Web Driver - https://code.google.com/p/selenium/wiki/InternetExplorerDriver By defualt Firefox is supported
+    To use Chrome ensure that you Install Chrome Web Driver - https://code.google.com/p/selenium/wiki/ChromeDriver To use IE ensure that you install the IE Web Driver - https://code.google.com/p/selenium/wiki/InternetExplorerDriver By default Firefox is supported.
+This Firefox addon is extremely useful https://addons.mozilla.org/en-GB/firefox/addon/element-locator-for-webdriv/

 Who do I talk to?
 --------------